spageektti/sapphire/README.md

 1. **Install Flutter:** If you haven't already, install Flutter on your machine.
 You can find installation instructions at the [Flutter official website](https://flutter.dev/docs/get-started/install).
 > [!WARNING]
-> Please use version `1.27.0`.
+> Please use Flutter version `3.27.0`.
 The latest version doesn't work because of used libraries.

 2. **Clone the Repository:**